©2022 Handmade by Stacy J

 Sl st in last 2 sts (or 1 st if that’s all you have left), then repeat row 2

 Seam together using your preferred method.

 This pattern is copyright 2022 Handmade by Stacy J. Please do not duplicate or copy any portion of this pattern, as well as photographs.
-You are encouraged to share images of your final product and are allowed to sell final products; I just ask that if you sell your final product, please purchase the ad-free pdf, provide your own photographs and that you please credit Handmade by Stacy J as the designer.
+You are encouraged to share images of your final product and are allowed to sell final products.
+I ask that if you sell your final product, please purchase the ad-free pdf, provide your own photographs and credit Handmade by Stacy J as the designer.
 Thank you for your support!